Six ways drones in construction add value

-And if a mistake happens, and it is built over, you have regular documentation of the process, and you can check back to see where the mistake occurred more precisely and settle disputes without lengthy discussion, or even court cases.
+And when mistakes are built over, you have regular documentation of the process, and you can check back to see where the mistake occurred more precisely and settle disputes without lengthy discussion, or even court cases.

 4. Maintenance and asset inspection

-Maintenance is often not a priority because it costs time and money and doesn’t bring much value to operations … at least not when they are running as usual.
-But as soon as you are faced with a serious problem due to lack of maintenance, you can be held responsible and lose a lot of money.
+Maintenance is usually deprioritized because it costs time and money and doesn’t bring much instant value to operations … at least not when they are running as usual.
+But as soon as you are faced with a serious problem due to lack of it, you can be held responsible and lose a lot of money.